carpentries/instructor-training/_extras/checkout.md

 qualifying.
 Instructors seeking to qualify for both Carpentries, must submit a contribution to both a Data Carpentry and a Software Carpentry lesson.

-Data Carpentry instructors may submit their contributions through GitHub or by [email](mailto:{{ site.email }}).
+Data Carpentry instructors may submit their contributions through GitHub or by [email]({{ site.contact }}).
 Software Carpentry instructors must submit their contributions through GitHub.

 Trainees must do their work on one of the lessons for which we are currently seeking improvements.

 Please note that:

-1. If you submit your contribution through GitHub, you need to notify us by email by sending a link to the pull request or issue to [{{site.email}}](mailto:{{site.email}}) so that we can track your progress through checkout.
+1. If you submit your contribution through GitHub, you need to [send us]({{ site.contact }}] a link to the pull request or issue so that we can track your progress through checkout.

 2. Your contribution doesn't need to be accepted in order for you to become an instructor: the point is to make sure that you understand the process and have met the people who review material.